peterdsharpe/physicsnemo/physicsnemo/experimental/nn/mesh_attention/README.md

 training, the reference model learns modes 1--2 and leaves modes 3--4 near unit relative error.
 Equal boundary-mode variance does not equalize the supervised interior energy: on the disk, harmonic mode \(k\) is weighted proportionally to
 \(1/(k+1)\) by the area loss.
-A one-seed three-query-block ablation did not move the validation ceiling, but it does not distinguish representation rank from optimization or objective weighting.
-The Laplace-specific constant lift makes mode zero exact but improves aggregate ID error by only about 0.006.
-The current evidence therefore supports the layer as a geometry-generalizing, low-order global operator—not yet as a sufficiently accurate general elliptic surrogate.
+More importantly, the proposition in Section 6.2 now identifies a representation nullspace, rather than merely an optimization failure.
+Random-weight tests scan every resolvable disk mode and confirm that changing width, heads, feature rank, or query depth does not create order three or above.
+Basis-response extraction separately exposes the learned operator's singular spectrum and signed Fourier transfer.

+The completed factorial confirms that source-query factorization is the main failure.
+Replacing moments by a dense relative pair decoder improves one-seed ID error by 0.341 with minimal boundary processing and 0.386 with the global encoder.
+The global encoder itself changes the moment result by only 0.00026, but improves the pair model by 23.7% once relative geometry is available.
+Neither dense pair is harmonic: their normalized Laplacian residuals are 2.53 and 3.52.

+Typed physical order works as predicted.
+A 9,880-parameter planar STF model through order four reaches 0.132 ID error, compared with 0.531 for a 9,934-parameter scalar/vector widening control.
+It exposes modes three and four, but still misses the mode-four gate and remains poor under stronger deformation and frequency OOD.
+This is evidence for systematic irreps, not a claim that one small fixed order is sufficient.

+The only eligible architecture to pass every early and three-seed finalist gate is PDE-specific: an eight-parameter, eight-step linear Richardson boundary-density processor followed by the analytic Laplace double-layer kernel.
+On the 32-case-per-split finalist bank it obtains
+\(0.023453\pm0.000001\) ID relative \(L^2\),
+\(0.018954\pm0.000001\) unseen-geometry error, mode-3/mode-4 errors
+\(0.0792/0.1021\), trace error \(4.23\times10^{-4}\), and normalized
+Laplacian residual \(4.46\times10^{-5}\).
+It retains superposition, similarity, zero-drive, and finite-refinement contracts.

+The resulting scope is explicit.
+This layer is a geometry-generalizing low-order global moment primitive, not a sufficiently expressive general elliptic surrogate.
+For Laplace-type problems, a boundary-density solve plus a PDE-conforming propagator is preferred.
+Where no analytic kernel is available, higher typed irreps are the principled linear-time extension; a nonseparable signed pair kernel needs its own dense semantics and controlled hierarchy.
-This result should guide the next controlled experiment: first equalize solution-space energy or train pure modes, then test whether explicit higher-order \(O(D)\) representations or a controlled nonseparable kernel close the remaining gap.
-Raw absolute coordinates, Cartesian Fourier features, or a fitted locality radius would obscure rather than clarify that diagnosis.
+Raw absolute coordinates, Cartesian Fourier features, and fitted locality radii remain excluded because they would obscure the physical diagnosis.

 The packed joint-moment implementation was also compared directly in a one-off ablation with the pre-change four-reduction path at 65,536 sources and identical